Jonty/NOPE/README.md

 But I want someone else to run it who hates installing things
 -------------------------------------------------------------
-No installation nessecary!
+No installation necessary!
 Get them to paste this into a terminal and hit enter.

 ````curl -s https://raw.githubusercontent.com/Jonty/NOPE/master/nope.py?1 | python````